Lesson 3 Introduction

-God, who is Love, desires to have a bride to be the object of His love, a woman who is so one with Him that she not only knows in her mind what to do to please Him, but she also desires in her heart to do his pleasure.
+God, who is Love, desires to have a bride to be the object of His love.
+A woman who is so one with Him that she not only knows in her mind what to do to please Him, but she also desires in her heart to do his pleasure.
 God is willing to lay down His life (His Son) for such a woman, but such a woman must come into the realm of perfection that is Him.

-And so He lays out a plan to raise up such a woman…a woman so in love with Him that she will birth a son in His exact image.
-When Mary, a virgin, gave birth to Jesus it was a type of a virgin church giving birth to a company of sons to be the Body of Christ, to rule and reign with Jesus the Head over all three realms of creation.
+He lays out a plan to raise up such a woman.
+A woman so in love with Him that she will birth a son in His exact image.
+When Mary, a virgin, gave birth to Jesus it was a type of a virgin church giving birth to a company of sons to be the Body of Christ to rule and reign with Jesus the Head over all three realms of creation.

-“This new agreement will not be like the old one I gave to their fathers on the day when I took them by the hand to lead them out of the land of Egypt; they did not keep their part in that agreement, so I had to cancel it.
-But this is the new agreement I will make with the people of Israel, says the Lord: I will write my laws in their minds so that they will know what I want them to do without my even telling them, and these laws will be in their hearts so that they will want to obey them, and I will be their God and they shall be my people.” — Hebrews 8:10
+“This new agreement will not be like the old one I gave to their fathers on the day when I took them by the hand to lead them out of the land of Egypt.
+They did not keep their part in that agreement, so I had to cancel it.
+But this is the new agreement I will make with the people of Israel, says the Lord.
+I will write my laws in their minds so that they will know what I want them to do without my even telling them, and these laws will be in their hearts so that they will want to obey them, and I will be their God and they shall be my people.” — Hebrews 8:9-10

 This bride must be washed of her imperfections.
 Her wedding garment is to be without wrinkles as well.
-Numbers 31:23 relates an ordinance of God that things are cleansed by water and by fire.
-Ephesians 5:25-26 says that Jesus loved the church enough to die for her that He might wash her with the water of the Word.
+Numbers 31:23 relates an ordinance of God that things are cleansed by water and fire.
+Ephesians 5:25 says that Jesus loved the church enough to die for her that He might wash her with the water of the Word.

-Then to be understood by those with the mind of Christ at a deeper level, the heavens & the earth symbolize the church.
-The church is to be washed of her ways by the water of the Word, then with this foundation of the relationship, she is ready for a walk of faith trusting the Holy Spirit to lead her, even through situations that she would not otherwise endure.
+To be understood by those with the mind of Christ at a deeper level, the heavens and the earth symbolize the church.
+The church is to be washed of her ways by the water of the Word.
+Then, with this foundation of the relationship, she is ready for a walk of faith trusting the Holy Spirit to lead her, even through situations that she would not otherwise endure.

-As we are washed by the water of the Word we grow in faith and start a walk by the Spirit, doing things such as forgiving and showing love where we normally would not.
+As we are washed by the water of the Word, we grow in faith, and start a walk by the Spirit, doing things such as forgiving and showing love where we normally would not.
 It is more of Him working in and through us.
-As this walk strengthens we are then ready to be drawn up into Christ where we must pass through fiery trials to verify our true choices and love.
+As this walk strengthens, we are then ready to be drawn up into Christ where we must pass through fiery trials to verify our true choices and love.

-We now see by the mind of Christ an example of this when Elijah departed in a chariot of fire to leave the realm of the prophets, (the Heavenly Spiritual realm) He was ready to enter into God who is a consuming fire.
-It was safe for him to do because all of his flesh nature had already been burnt up by staying faithful through his fiery trials.
+We now see by the mind of Christ an example of this when Elijah departed in a chariot of fire to leave the realm of the prophets for the Heavenly Spiritual realm.
+He was ready to enter into God who is a consuming fire.
+It was safe for him to do because his flesh nature had already been burnt up by staying faithful through his fiery trials.

-“When thou passest through the waters, I will be with thee; …when thou walkest through the fire, thou shalt not be burned;….“— Isaiah 43:2
+“When thou passest through the waters, I will be with thee.
+When thou walkest through the fire, thou shalt not be burned.“— Isaiah 43:2